Customer Marketing for SaaS: Why It’s Crucial and How to Do It

 If your SaaS doesn’t have a single feature, maybe you need to look at each feature as an individual experience to track.
 You can specifically look for interactions and create heatmaps to follow your users along as if you were with them while they navigate your product.
 That will help you understand the rate of feature adoption, and focus your product marketing strategy to promote feature discovery.

 Focusing on customer success is a powerful way to keep users happy and engaged.
 You need to understand how much your product solves your users’ needs, offer timely and fast support, and overcome any obstacles that can be found in the process.
-Solving the frictions in customer success is essential for the next tip on our list.
+Thanks to outstanding customer support software solving the frictions in customer success is essential for the next tip on our list.

 Use customer feedback to improve your SaaS product